PriyankaA1807/E2-backend/api-docs/simulation-api.md

 simulation_active = true
 ```

-the background process can continue updating that Delivery.
+the background process can continue updating the Delivery without repeated frontend movement requests.

 ---

-# What the Background Process Updates
+# What Background Simulation Updates

-During simulated movement, Delivery tracking information can be updated, including:
+The background process can update:

 ```text
 current_latitude